harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-github-actions.md

    - If your GitHub organization uses SAML SSO, enable SSO for your personal access token.
 For instructions, go to the GitHub documentation on [Authorizing a personal access token for use with SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 :::info
-The 'Triage Rule' and 'Trend' fields are not supported on the Stacks and Aggregation option for the Github Actions integration.
+The `Triage Rule` and `Trend` fields are not supported on the Stacks and Aggregation option for the Github Actions integration.
 :::

 import Tabs from '@theme/Tabs';